- More than 30 years’ experience

 - KEAC ensures that standard clinical and chemical research is carried out to the greatest possible extent by your own physician or medical specialist.
 This means that, whenever possible, the cost of regular testing may be covered by your regular medical insurance scheme.

 Scientific research is carried out by KEAC itself

 The KEAC does extensive research on the products that need to be tested in the allergy test.
 So is the allergen “Apple” that is tested in most allergy tests made up of some apples of any kind, mostly one.
 The Allergy consortium of Wageningen University as well as the KEAC has shown, that there are enormous differences in allergenicity between the different races of apple.
 For example, the apple variety Santana is a low allergen apple; Golden delicious is a high allergen apple.
 But there are also huge differences found between apples among themselves within one species.
 Therefore, for making the Apple-allergenic multiple breeds and several apples per variety used, which sometimes be tested in advance on their allergenicity.
 You can also suggest your products, such as your own apples or fried bread, send along to get tested.

-The KEAC offers the greatest possible range of laboratory tests in health care.
-More than 2000 tests can be directly provided by contracts with 22 laboratories worldwide.
-The KEAC mediates in test from many countries all over the world.
-In most cases, the result in the Dutch.
-The KEAC has no commercial ties with laboratories or companies.
-The KEAC also provides regular in-service training on certain investigations and therapies.
+KEAC offers a comprehensive range of more than 2000 tests used in health care, provided by contracts with 22 laboratories worldwide.
+KEAC mediates in testing carried out in many countries all over the world.
+In most cases, the results are provided in Dutch.
+KEAC has no commercial ties with laboratories or companies.
+KEAC also provides regular in-service training for certain investigations and therapies.

 More than 97% of the tests are DIN and ISO certified

 More than 97% of the tests performed by KEAC are DIN en ISO certified.
 Only a small number of tests are carried out in accordance with Good Medical Practice (GMP)/GCP-norms of the EC/ICH E6.
 All KEAC tests are carried out according to established protocols.